hoysal08/netflix-clone/Readme.md

 The project is Clone of the popular streaming site(Netflix)

-Project Uses React.js, TMDB API,Node.js and MongoDBS
+Project Uses React.js, TMDB API,Node.js and MongoDB